Detoxing From Opioids: The Facts You Need to Know Right Now

 When researching facilities, look at their staff and ensure they are fully credentialed to treat OUDs.
 Additionally, ensuring they use evidence-based techniques to reduce cravings and improve mental health will help individuals determine if a facility will be successful in helping them detox safely and successfully.

-After Detoxing from Opioids: What’s Next
+After Detoxing From Opioids: What’s Next

 Recovery does not end after detox.
 People who have developed an OUD often need to make significant life changes to continue recovering successfully.
 While these adjustments are being made, the person will likely continue to deal with cravings, stress, and burnout.